AutoGIS-2017/Exercise-1/README.md

 ## Problem 4: Creating LineStrings that represent the movements (optional task for advanced students):

 This is an optional extra task for those who likes to learn even more.
+Write your codes into the same file as in previous Problem (3).

 1. Create a list called `lines`
 2. Iterate over the origin and destination lists and create a Shapely LineString -object between the origin and destination point
 3. Add that line into the lines -list.
 4. Find out what is the average (Euclidian) distance of all the origin-destination LineStrings that we just created, and print it out.
+5. To make things more reusable: write creation of the LineString and calculating the average distance into dedicated functions and use them.